seswho/packtpub-downloader/README.md

 - *mobi*: MOBI format
 - *epub*: EPUB format
 - *code*: Accompanying source code, saved as .zip files
+- *video*: .zip file containing the video files and supporting method of viewing them
+- *all*: denotes all of the book file types above

 I'm working on Python 3.8.4

+## Change Log
+2020-08-23
+- main.py
+-- Streamline some of the code
+-- Check to see if the book has already been downloaded and skip it if it has -- Added the option - b all to denote all book types (code,epub,mobi,pdf, and video) -- The script will now download any videos owned
+- config.py
+-- Added information regarding other ways to sort the list of books from the PRODUCTS_ENDPOINT URL
+- user.py
+-- Removed the session timeing from the user object, now handled in main.py

 2020-08-29 - Made the following changes:
 - main.py